ryan354/AUV_objectDetection/README.md

 # AUV_objectDetection
-Object tracking for mavros-based underwater robot using Hough transform
+Object tracking for mavros-based underwater robot using Hough Transform
 ===================

 A package to simulate underwater vehicles.